allnulled/mysql-auth/README.md

 The name of the table, in some contexts, can be omitted (in most of the contexts), as the function can be provided with a default table name.
 However, it is up to one to override this default value.
 This can be easily achieved by putting a `.` in the property name to separate the table and the column names.

-For more information about hwo you can use it, you can check the tests files, here:
+For more information about how you can use it, you can check the tests files, here:

  - [https://github.com/allnulled/mysql-auth/tree/master/test](https://github.com/allnulled/mysql-auth/tree/master/test)